JooostS/HoornHek/README.md

 # HoornHek
-A project for school, the text is mostly in duch but the code is in english
+A project for school, the text is mostly in dutch but the code is in english